Cozy Cove Campground - reserve

 At a Glance

 At Lowman, turn left at the intersection of State Highway 17 and State Highway 21.
-Proceed north towards Stanley, Idaho along State Highway 21.
+Proceed northeast towards Stanley, Idaho along State Highway 21 approximately 40 miles.

 Along the route, you will travel past Banner Summit, Bull Trout Campground and eventually arrive at the Forest Service (FS) Road 579 turnoff.